The Green Howards and the cordon at Dunkirk

 troops board including Capt Basil Dykes of the 7th Battalion of the

-Worcestershire Regiment and Generals Alexander and Percival.
-The full
+Worcestershire Regiment, the Green Howards and Generals Alexander and Percival.

-story of the part played by HMS Venomous in the evacuation of the BEF from Dunkirk is told in Chapter Six of the new hardback edition of A Hard Fought Ship published in May this year.
+The full story of the part played by HMS Venomous in the evacuation of the BEF from Dunkirk is told in Chapter Six of the new hardback edition of A Hard Fought Ship published in May 2017.

 The beach at the coastal resort of Bray Dunes six miles east of the Mole at Dunkirk where HMS Venomous embarked the troops